- Education and Science»

 On paydays, temporarily-appointed Paymasters, on-duty only as long as needed to pay the troops, arrived from the Paymaster General’s office.
 They brought their money chests which, as of September 1861, were loaded with paper currency (as opposed to coin), to the camp sites and set up their pay tables by the designated parade grounds.
 Company commanders formed each of their Companies for Parade and Inspection, then joined the Paymasters at their tables.
 Each man in the Company was called in alphabetical order, which began with the officers, then the non-commissioned officers, and finally the enlisted men.
 The summoned man then approached the pay table and signed a muster sheet.
 This sheet detailed the months for which payment was tendered, along with any other relevant notes (ie. desertion; if the man ever deserted, he was not entitled to payment for the time he was absent).
 Payment was then given to the soldier.
 For any soldiers on-duty during the payment ceremony, or were unable to attend due to sickness or leave, the Company commander accepted the pay and gave it to the absent soldiers at a later time.

 Soldiers, with families, often sent large portions of their pay back home.
 Many simply sent some or all of their paper bills with their outgoing mail.
 As an alternative to that, there was an allotment method established early in the War that allowed a soldier to send a certain amount of his pay to a designated party.
 The soldier signed a roll, which was endorsed by his Company commander, and specified the amount of the allotment and to whom would be sent that payment.
 Two tickets were then issued, one to the soldier and one that accompanied the roll.
 This roll and ticket was sent to the soldier’s state treasury, which was then forwarded to the man’s town or village.
 In the meantime, the soldier mailed his ticket to the person he designated to receive the allotment.
-The town or village official then notified the soldier’s designated receiver that payment was awaiting (most likely at the town hall or postmaster’s office).
+Upon delivery of the Roll and Tickets, the town or village official then notified the soldier’s designated receiver that payment was awaiting (most likely at the town hall or postmaster’s office).
 Upon receiving the ticket, the designated party went to the payment site and presented the ticket to the official.
 If the presented ticket matched the ticket with the roll, payment was tendered.

 During the war, metals were in high demand for weaponry and other war materiel so, as noted earlier in this article, paper currency was substituted for coin as the medium of payment.
 The currency started in denominations of $5, $10, and $20, later including the $1 denomination, and it was uniform federal currency, as opposed to the individual states’ currency (issued from state banks).
 Later, paper currency, including postage stamps, tickets, and bills, was even used for small change, and were appropriately called “paper coins”.

 A soldier’s wage, being from $156 USD to $192 USD per year, did not stretch very far.
 Prices of food and other items, just before the American Civil War, varied from region to region and month to month.
-During the War, however, prices tended to increase, sometimes dramatically, some of which was due to unscrupulous business dealings by hoarding farmers or merchants.

 Here are some examples of prices just prior to the War: